-In the 21st century, in the age of self-publishing and the immediacy of information spread, being an artist is –or so it seems to me– more a matter of attitude, self-esteem and passion for public projection or self-promotion (or should I say personal marketing?), rather than a natural or trained disposition to excel in producing artifacts that may be regarded as appealing to both maker and public (in that order).
-It also seems to be a distinction, for the most part, bestowed upon oneself, rather than a recognition granted by someone else based upon some mastery, talent or ability towards the production of objects distinguishable for their aesthetic or communicative worth.
+In the 21st century, in the age of self-publishing and the immediacy of information spread, being an artist is —it seems to me— more a matter of attitude or self-esteem, and a passion for public projection or self-promotion (or should I say personal marketing?), more than a natural or trained disposition to excel at producing artifacts that may be regarded as appealing to both the maker and the audience (in that order).
+It also appears to be a distinction, more often than not, bestowed upon oneself, rather than a recognition granted by someone else based on mastery, talent or ability towards the production of objects distinguishable for their aesthetic or communicative value.

-(Of course, this is just my personal appreciation on the matter and not a scientifically-proven fact.)
+(Of course, this is just my personal take on the matter and not a scientifically-proven fact.)

-Even though the dictionary definition (pick your favorite) states an artist is someone that is proficient in one of the arts (and by “proficient” it is expected to mean something like “fully skilled”), it seems to me the motto merely requires two things: someone that can produce something that “speaks” to at least one of the senses –the level of emotional stimulation varying greatly–, as well as a disposition to promote said result among a more general, and perhaps, like-minded audience.
+Even though dictionary definitions (pick your favorite) state that an artist is someone that is proficient in one of the arts (and by “proficient” it is expected to mean something as “fully skilled”), it seems to me the label now requires just two things: someone who can produce something that “speaks” to at least one of the senses (with varying levels of emotional stimulation), and a willingness to promote that result to a broader and perhaps like-minded audience.

-Today’s artists have mass media and social networks to freely and quickly position themselves through self-exposure –most of the time– or a close-knit net of sympathizers acting as a point of dissemination.
-Critic or peer review filtration is not as necessary as –it seemed to be– in the past.
-That may be why there seems to be so many of them as of late.
+Today’s artists have mass media and social networks at their disposal to freely and quickly position themselves through self-exposure —most of the time— or through a close-knit net of sympathizers acting as channels of dissemination.
+Critic or peer review filtration is no longer necessary as —it seemed to be— in the past.
+That may be why there are so many of them as of late.

-I don’t say all of these in a negative way.
-I actually mean that mass communication has widened the membership status of a once selective club to a broader group that have decided to become art makers instead of simply art consumers, or onlookers.
-And we have to thank technology for letting creativity be more open-minded, bypassing the exclusiveness of the few –the masters of old–, and letting the public choose more freely what actually appeals to them.
-Art has become, in a sense, more democratic (and perhaps as well more anarchic?), and so too has happened with whom we consider an artist.
+I don’t mean this in a negative way.
+In fact, I believe mass communication has broadened the membership status of a once selective club to a wider group of people that have decided to become art makers rather than just art consumers or onlookers.
+And we owe technology for making creativity more accessible and open-minded, bypassing the exclusivity of the few —the masters of old— and giving the public freedom to choose what actually appeals to them.
+In a sense, art has become more democratic (and perhaps even more anarchic?), and so too has the definition of who we consider an artist.

-Fractal explorers –sometimes self-identified as fractalists– are among those self-proclaimed and self-promoting artists that the digital age have nurtured, and they too long for recognition.
-And I don’t think that’s been merely a means to fuel personal egos, but probably a behavior aimed to elevate this trade, the art of deciphering fractal pictures, to the ranks of the admirable visual arts.
-Yet, as a class, there has been some kind of self-sustained inferiority complex going on for many years.
-For instance, take these quotes from two well-known fractal art-related documents:
+Fractal explorers —sometimes self-identified as fractalists, quite a charming name, I say— are among the self-proclaimed and self-promoting artists that the digital age have nurtured, and they, too, long for recognition.
+And I don’t think this is merely a means to fuel personal egos, rather it seems to be a behavior aimed at elevating this trade, the art of deciphering fractal images, to the ranks of the admirable visual arts.
+Yet, as a group, there has been an ongoing sense of self-sustained inferiority for many years.
+For instance, consider these quotes from two well-known fractal art-related documents:

 Fractal Art is a subclass of two dimensional visual art, and is in many respects similar to photography—another art form which was greeted by skepticism upon its arrival.
 (Kerry Mitchell, The Fractal Art Manifesto, 1999)